 Amorgos took its name from the amorgion plant, a type of flax, from which were made in ancient tunics of Amorgos ("Alice amorgides").
 It has an area of 121 sq.km and an elongated shape, which follows the rocky ridge of the unique orographic axis of the island.
 Two relatively sheltered bays, constitute Amorgos harbors, Katapola and Aegiali.
 The capital is the sung by poets Chora of Amorgos, a snow-white, tight settlement, built in a fortified position away from the coast.

-From the island’s rich path network, a particular network is selected and marked which interconnects three major landmarks: the town and the port, with Arsinoe and Aegiali.
+From the island’s rich path network, a network of 8 long trails is selected and marked which interconnects three major landmarks: Chora and Kaptapola, with Aegiali and Kato Meria.

 Amorgos topoGuide is a complete touring and hiking guide for the island of Amorgos.
 The application is available for Android devices as well as for iOS devices (iPhone and iPad) by AnaDigit.

 The app includes an extended introduction on the geography, the nature and the history of the island.

 The app includes data, photos, POIs and descriptions of 26 hiking routes.
 Once in the field, the application identifies the nearest routes and offers the user active navigation.